jakir-ruet/aws-practitioner-professional/01-cloud-practitioner/Readme.md

    - Regulatory Compliance: The framework guides compliance with industry and government regulations, reducing legal and financial risk.
 2. Improved ESG (Environmental, Social, and Governance) Performance
    - Environmental: Migrating to AWS can reduce carbon emissions as AWS operates on renewable energy and efficiently manages data centers.
-   - Social: Upskilling employees for cloud roles creates new career opportunities and enhances workforce development.
+   - Social: Up-skilling employees for cloud roles creates new career opportunities and enhances workforce development.
    - Governance: CAF promotes transparency, accountability, and strong governance models that align with ethical and compliance standards.
 3. Increased Revenue
    - Faster Time-to-Market: With cloud agility, businesses can innovate faster, roll out products more quickly, and capitalize on market opportunities.